rrajasek92/folio-app/readme.txt

 For the first component, the risk tolerance level, I decided to use a prebuilt component that has an animated aspect to it for choosing a risk level (1 to 10).
 I've styled it so that the color of the selection gets more intense as the number of the selection gets more intense (1 is duller, 10 is brighter).
-Additionally I decided to include a dynamic caption that changes based on which risk level has been selected, so the user will have a better idea of what each number really means.
+The donut charts animates to the respective model proportions based on the risk level selected.

 I used a third party component for the form entry as well, as there were subtle ux qualities to it that made the app feel more professional.
 The input is